Duality and Socle Generators for Residual Intersections: Proofs of the duality theorems from Section

-\begin{proof}[Proof of Corollary~\ref{Rees is Gor}] As a graded $R$-algebra $\RR$ is generated in degree 1 and concentrated in degrees $0,\dots, t+1$ so the Gorenstein property is equivalent to the statements: \begin{enumerate} \item $\RR$ is a maximal Cohen-Macaulay module over $\RR_{0}$. \item $\RR_{t+1} = \omega_{\RR_{0}}.$ \item The pairings $\RR_{u}\otimes \RR_{t+1-u}\to \RR_{t+1}$ induced by multiplication are perfect for $u = 1,\dots, t$. \end{enumerate} Here items (2) and (3) are equivalent to the statement
+\begin{proof} As a graded $R$-algebra $\RR$ is generated in degree 1 and concentrated in degrees $0,\dots, t+1$, so the Gorenstein property is equivalent to the statements: \begin{enumerate} \item $\RR$ is a maximal Cohen-Macaulay module over $\RR_{0}$. \item $\RR_{t+1} = \omega_{\RR_{0}}.$ \item The pairings $\RR_{u}\otimes \RR_{t+1-u}\to \RR_{t+1}$ induced by multiplication are perfect for $u = 1,\dots, t$. \end{enumerate} Here items (2) and (3) are equivalent to the existence of an isomorphism of graded $\RR$-modules